 2002 – Jason Kreis

-13 goals and 4 assists in 27 games.
+13 goals and 4 assists in 27 games by Jason Kreis.
 5 game-winning goals and 2 game-winning assists.
-0 PKs by Kreis, Zarco Rodriguez took all the PKs again.
+0 PKs by Kreis, as Zarco Rodriguez took all the PKs again.
 Kreis was named an MLS All-Star Reserve and an MLS Player of the Week for week 7.

 2003 – Jason Kreis

-The last season Mr Dallas Burn led the team in goals.
+The last season Mr. Dallas Burn, Jason Kreis, led the team in goals.
 7 goals and 2 assists in 18 games.